unman/3isec-tor/README.md

-Without stream isolation, all traffic from different activities or "identities" in different applications (e.g., web browser, IRC, email) end up being routed through the same tor circuit.
+Without stream isolation, all traffic from different activities or "identities" in different applications (e.g., web browser, IRC, email) end up being routed through the same Tor circuit.
 An adversary could correlate this activity to a single pseudonym.

 TorVM uses the default stream isolation settings for transparently torified